mavilov/chess-ocr-cli/README.md

 # chess-ocr-cli

-A command-line tool that converts chess game protocols from images to PGN format using AI vision services.
+A command-line tool that converts chess game protocols from images, for example taken by phone, to PGN format for further analysys.
+The conversion is done using AI vision services.
+Currrently, only the OpenAI API is fully supported.

 ## Installation